 It’s unclear where discussions between MARTA and Dickens about the audit stand.
 In addition to the financial dispute, the audit determined there was no agreed-upon project list.
 Greenwood upset City Council members in September when he said he would only negotiate the issues with Dickens.

-MARTA officials said originally the decision to close pedestrian access at Five Points was a “trade-off” made to speed up construction.
+MARTA officials said originally the decision to close pedestrian access at Five Points was a “trade-off” made to speed up construction, similar to the decisions to close the Airport and Brookhaven/Oglethorpe stations during renovations.
 Following criticism of the impact of lengthy closures on riders, the transit agency then floated the possibility of using underground tunnels to preserve pedestrian access.
 Dickens also proposed a 10-year fix instead of a permanent fix.

-MARTA has not said when construction will begin.
-The work was originally slated to take four years and conclude in 2028.
+Demolition paperwork was filed with the City of Atlanta this week but is not yet approved.
+Fisher said MARTA is still determining when construction will begin.
+The entire remodel was originally slated to take four years and conclude in 2028.

 Staff reporter David Wickert contributed to this report.